getanehAl/Windows-Penetration-Testing/README.md

    - ...
 ```
 -----------------
 #### STEP 5.
-NETWORK LATERAL MOVEMENT and 'DOMAIN ADMINs' CREDENTIALS HUNTING 🕸🧑🏼‍💻
+NETWORK LATERAL MOVEMENT and PRIVILEGED ACCOUNTS HUNTING 🕸🧑🏼‍💻
-<i>The purpose of the lateral movement phase is to identify sensitive Windows servers and laptops on which the credentials of high privileged accounts (e.g. Domain admins) are stored in memory and then try to get access to them (for example by re-using the credentials harvested during the previous phase). </i>
+<i>The purpose of the lateral movement phase is to identify Windows servers and laptops on which high privileged user and service accounts are logged (e.g. administrator of all servers, administrator of all workstations/laptops, Domain Admin account).
+Then try to log into these Windows servers and laptops (for example by re-using the credentials harvested during the previous phase) and take over the high privileged accounts using various hacking techniques (e.g., dumping credentials from memory, token impersonation). </i>
 ```
 1. Network lateral movement techniques
 --------------------------------------